huaquanghan/turbo-mono-v4/packages/remote-config/README.md

 import { useConfig } from '@rp/remote-config/client'

 export default function Example() {
-  const config = useConfig()
+  const config = useConfig('my-app')
   return <pre>{JSON.stringify(config, null, 2)}</pre>
 }
 ```

 The functions retrieve values from the `app_config` table filtered by the
-current `NODE_ENV`.
-Results are cached for five minutes and updated in
+provided `appId` and the current `NODE_ENV`.
+Results are cached for five
-real time when using the client hook.
+minutes and updated in real time when using the client hook.